Function for remove special character from string in python

 To remove special characters from a string in Python, you can use regular expressions (regex) with the 're' module.
 Here's an example function that removes all non-alphanumeric characters from a string:

-import re def remove_special_characters(s): return re.sub(r'\W+', '', s)
+return re.sub(r'\W+', '', s)

 In this function, we're using the re.sub() method to substitute all non-alphanumeric characters with an empty string.
 The regular expression \W matches any non-word character (i.e., any character that's not a letter, digit, or underscore), and the + sign matches one or more occurrences of the previous pattern.
+You can call this function like this:

-s = "Hello, World!
+pythons = "Hello, World!
 How are you?"

 s = remove_special_characters(s)